Monday, December 22, 2014

 2 Literary Agents Actively Seeking Writers

-Here are two new agents looking to build their client lists.
+Here are two agents looking to build their client lists.
 Both are from established agencies with good track records.
 Abby Saul is looking for great and engrossing writing, no matter what the genre.
-Melissa Edwards represents authors of children’s fiction, adult commercial fiction, and select pop-culture nonfiction.
+Melissa Edwards is currently highly interested in developing her adult commercial fiction list, with a particular eye out for vibrant and fun young women’s fiction, mysteries and thrillers featuring characters from underrepresented backgrounds, and upmarket book club fiction.

 IMPORTANT: You should NEVER query an agent without checking the agency website first.
 Submission requirements change, and agents may close their lists, or switch agencies.